4 Alarming Challenges of Every eCommerce Organization & the Solutions

 4. Compliances for Keeping Customer Data Secure

-Popular companies like Facebook, Quora, Sony, and Yahoo have succumbed to increasing threats of a data breach.
+Popular companies like Facebook, Quora, Sony, and Yahoo have succumbed to increasing data breach threats.
 In a bizarre event, Uber had to pay $100,000 to get hackers to delete the stolen data.

 With the average cost of data breach touching $3.9 million, it gets necessary for e-commerce platforms to put in checks that restrict unauthorized access and keep customer’s data safe.